-To either engage or disengage the front wheels, move the lever to the 4WD position or to the 2WD position.
+To engage the front wheels, move the lever to the 4WD position.
+To disengage the front wheels, move the lever to the 2WD position.

 Reverse Override Switch

 This ATV is equipped with a reverse speed limiter system.
 When additional RPM is needed in reverse, depress and hold the override switch.